codio-content/book-converter/tests/unit/cases/sidebargraphic.md

 <img alt='' src='ch_foreword/figs/patterson.png' style='width:200px' />

-**David Patterson** recently retired from a 40-year career as a Professor of Computer Science at UC Berkeley.
+<b>David Patterson</b> recently retired from a 40-year career as a Professor of Computer Science at UC Berkeley.
 In the